Dream Chaser: CRS-2 selection

 In December 2014, Sierra Nevada proposed Dream Chaser for CRS-2 consideration.
 In January 2016, NASA announced that Dream Chaser had been awarded one of the CRS-2 contracts and committed to purchasing a minimum of six resupply missions to the ISS.
 The cargo spacecraft will fly alongside spacecraft from the existing CRS-1 contract holders SpaceX and Northrop Grumman Innovation Systems.

 In October 2015, the thermal protection system was installed on the Engineering Test Article (ETA) for the next phase of atmospheric flight testing.
 The orbital cabin assembly of the Flight Test Article (FTA) was also completed by contractor Lockheed Martin.

 In 2015, the ETA had reportedly been given the name Eagle, while the FTA was originally named Ascalon before being changed to Ascension.

-On 11 November 2017, the Dream Chaser ETA was released from an altitude of 3,700 m and successfully landed at Edwards AFB.
+On November 11, 2017, the Dream Chaser ETA was released from an altitude of 3,700 m and successfully landed at Edwards AFB.

 In March 2019, completion of NASA's Integrated Review Milestone 5 (IR5) confirmed that development was still on schedule.
 In August 2019, SNC announced the first ISS flight of the Dream Chaser, known as SNC Demo-1, was planned for 2021.
 However, on November 17, 2020, SNC announced it would be delayed until early 2022.

+In April 2021 SNC spun off its Dream Chaser division, creating the fully independent Sierra Space Corporation, which assumed responsibility for the further development of the Dream Chaser space vehicle system.

 In May 2022, it was announced by the deputy manager of ISS, Dana Weigel, that the mission was scheduled for February 2023.

+In May 2024, it was announced that Dream Chaser Tenacity completed initial flight testing and was headed next to Kennedy Space Center to prepare for launch.
+It arrived later that month for launch preparation.
+The Vulcan Centaur to be used for the launch arrived to KSC in late June 2024.
+However, the Orlando Sentinel reports, June 26, "Dream Chaser dropped from next Vulcan launch as ULA targets national security certification".
+The mission was subsequently delayed to no earlier than May 2025, and had still not been scheduled for a specific date as of September 2025.

+In September 2025, NASA announced that Dream Chaser's demonstration flight, SSC Demo-1, will no longer visit the ISS and was delayed to late 2026.
+The spacecraft is also no longer contracted to complete seven resupply missions to the ISS.